krzysiek84/mac-image-labeling/README.md

     python generate_data.py ~/path/to/images --width 100 --height 100

-Best will be to manually modify the script and decide how many background images to generate, which regions of images discard etc.
+Script code should be easy to modify and decide how many background images to generate, which regions of images discard etc.